pgillich/errfmt/README.md

 If the field order weight is set to -100, the field will be skipped by TextLogger. (not tested)

+### TrimJSONDquote

+If it's true, the leading and trailing '"' of JSON-formatted values are removed.
+Before unmarshalling, the trimmed '"' must be recovered.

+Useful for making the JSON-formatted strings by more readable.

 ## Syslog

 It's an RFC5424 logger, using Logrus and <https://godoc.org/github.com/juju/rfc/rfc5424>.